kunle009/kunle009/readme.md

 <h1 align="center">Hi 👋, I'm Kunle</h1>
 <h2 align="center"> A Graduate Structural Engineer and Software Developer Enthusiast</h2>

  Hello!
 I'm a civil engineering graduate, currently working as a structural engineer with a specialization in steel and concrete design for high-rise and industrial structures.
-Beyond my engineering role, I'm deeply passionate about the fusion of structural engineering and software development.
+Beyond my engineering role, I'm deeply passionate about the fusion of structural engineering and software development currently focused on backend development.
 As a computer hobbyist, I find joy in crafting digital solutions to tackle engineering challenges.
 Join me on this journey at the intersection of innovation and construction!